 Fellow Since 1997

-This profile was prepared when Arturo Muñoz was elected to the Ashoka Fellowship in 1997.
+This description of Arturo Muñoz's work was prepared when Arturo Muñoz was elected to the Ashoka Fellowship in 1997.

 Arturo has created a model system that manages aggression in children from disadvantaged backgrounds whose education has previously been neglected, using games and activities in a creative, open and compassionate environment which allows true learning to occur.